 (3) Transporting as a common carrier of freight.

 WAC 246-282-005 Minimum performance standards.

-(1) Any person engaged in a shellfish operation or possessing a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must comply with and is subject to:
+(1) A person engaged in a shellfish operation or possessing a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must comply with and is subject to:

-(a) The requirements of the U.S. Food and Drug Administration National Shellfish Sanitation Program (NSSP), Guide for the Control of Molluscan Shellfish (2019) (copies available through the U.S. Food and Drug Administration, Shellfish Sanitation Branch, and the Washington state department of health, office of shellfish and water protection);
+(a) The requirements of the U.S. Food and Drug Administration National Shellfish Sanitation Program (NSSP), Guide for the Control of Molluscan Shellfish (2019) (copies available through the U.S. Food and Drug Administration, Shellfish Sanitation Branch, and the Washington state department of health, office of environmental health and safety);

-(b) The provisions of 21 Code of Federal Regulations (C.F.R.), Part 123 - Fish and Fishery Products, adopted December 18, 1995, by the United States Food and Drug Administration, regarding Hazard Analysis Critical Control Point (HACCP) plans (copies available through the U.S. Food and Drug Administration, Office of Seafood, and the Washington state department of health, office of food safety and shellfish programs); and
+(b) The provisions of 21 Code of Federal Regulations (C.F.R.), Part 123 - Fish and Fishery Products, adopted December 18, 1995, by the United States Food and Drug Administration, regarding Hazard Analysis Critical Control Point (HACCP) plans (copies available through the U.S. Food and Drug Administration, Office of Seafood, and the Washington state department of health, office of environmental health and safety);

+(c) Chapter 69.30 RCW; and

-(c) All other provisions of this chapter.
+(d) All other provisions of this chapter.

 (2) If a requirement of the NSSP Model Ordinance or a provision of 21 C.F.R., Part 123, is inconsistent with a provision otherwise established under this chapter or other state law or rule, then the more stringent provision, as determined by the department, will apply.

-WAC 246-282-006 Washington state Vibrio parahaemolyticus control plan.
+WAC 246-282-006 Washington state Vibrio parahaemolyticus and Vibrio vulnificus control plan.

-(1) This section establishes the Washington state Vibrio parahaemolyticus control plan (control plan) for the months of May 1st through September 30th (control months).
+(1) This section establishes the Washington state Vibrio parahaemolyticus (Vp) and Vibrio vulnificus (Vv) control plan (control plan) for the months of May 1st through September 30th (control months).
 The requirements of this section are an extension of the NSSP Model Ordinance.

-(2) All harvesters and shellfish dealers harvesting or delivering oysters to a certified shucker packer for shucking or postharvest processing (PHP) during the control months must label the oysters with a harvest tag stating "For shucking by a certified dealer" or "For PHP by a certified dealer."
-Oysters harvested and tagged in compliance with this subsection are exempt from subsections (3) through (20) of this section.
+(2) A harvester or shellfish dealer harvesting or delivering oysters to a certified shucker packer for shucking or postharvest processing (PHP) during the control months must label the oysters with a harvest tag stating, "For shucking by a certified dealer" or "For PHP by a certified dealer."
+Oysters harvested and tagged in compliance with this subsection are exempt from subsections (3) through (23) of this section.

 (3) The following definitions apply throughout this section:

-(a) "Single-source Vibrio parahaemolyticus case" or "case" means a laboratory-confirmed Vibrio parahaemolyticus-associated illness or illnesses with a common exposure that are reported to the department.
+(a) "Single-source Vp or Vv case" or "case" means a laboratory-confirmed Vp or Vv associated illness or illnesses with a common exposure that are reported to the department.
 The case must:

 (i) Be associated with commercially harvested shellstock;